davidosh96/Assessment_1_Development/README.md

 # Assessment_1_Development
-Development of my first program
+Development of my first program from start to finish